WigoBlahh/Programming/README.md

 Build a basic to-do list where you can add, edit, cross out and delete tasks.

-*note: still need to add the delete and edit function.*
+*note: still need to add the edit function.*

 Project 2: Color Flipper 🎨